Are You Overpaying?

 Comprehensive car insurance

-The highest level of protection available.
-Comprehensive covers accidental damage, theft, fire, vandalism, weather, and natural disasters.
-If the vehicle is declared a total loss or write-off, you receive either the agreed value or market value payout.
-Many comprehensive policies also include a hire car while yours is being repaired, plus protection for trailers being towed.
+The highest level of protection you can get.
+Comprehensive typically covers accidental damage, theft, fire, vandalism, weather, and natural disasters.
+Total loss or write-off?
+You receive either the agreed value or market value payout, depending on your policy.
+Many comprehensive policies also include a hire car while yours is being repaired.
+Some cover trailers being towed as well.

 What is covered